Bible Institute of South Africa Lecturers

 Matt Haynes - Adjunct Lecturer

-Matt holds an AAS from Bob Jones University, a BS from Columbia International University, and an MDiv from Covenant Theological Seminary.
+Matt holds degrees from Bob Jones University, Columbia International University, Covenant Theological Seminary and North-West University (Potchefstroom).
 He is also rated as an Airline Transport Pilot.

 Matt, who grew up in a Christian home, came to faith in Christ at an early age.
 As a fourth generation pastor, he marvels at God’s faithfulness to his people from generation to generation.
 From 1998-2001 he served as a mission pilot with Flying Mission in Botswana.
 During that time he was able to fly missionaries, doctors, and patients in and out of most countries south of the Congo.
 It was a unique opportunity to see both the challenges and vibrancy of the African Church in many diverse settings.
-In 2001 he and his family moved to Minneapolis, Minnesota, where he flew for a US airline.
+In 2001 he and his family moved to Minneapolis, Minnesota, where he was a captain at a US airline.
 While living in Minnesota he ministered in his local church as an elder and missions ministry team leader.
-Matt is ordained in the Presbyterian Church in America and began teaching at the Bible Institute in 2012.
+Matt is ordained in the Presbyterian Church in America and has been lecturing at the Bible Institute since 2012.

-Matt has been married to Sarah for twenty years and they have a daughter and three sons.
+Matt has been married to Sarah for twenty-two years and they have a daughter and three sons.